 - ask questions of your representatives and candidates for office.

 Federal elections provide an opportunity for people of faith to reconsider what their faith commitments have to do with Canadian public life.
 Faith can provide an enduring vision of hope, a penetrating perspective on justice for all, and deep convictions about community, care for others, a love for creation, solidarity, and service.
 We need the vision, perspective, and convictions of people of faith to move us beyond partisan promises and postures to genuine solidarity and service with people and the whole

 inhabited Earth, the oikoumene.

-Read the full 2019 Federal Election Guide here.
+Read the full 2019 Federal Election Guide in ENGLISH here.